 Kansas City NightlifeKansas City is well-known for its jazz scene—that’s a given.
-But there’s also some good rockin’ to be found, and not just at midnight.
+But there’s also rock to be found.
 One of the city’s premier entertainment districts is downtown’s Kansas City Power & Light District (bordered by Grand Boulevard, Baltimore Street, 12th Street and Truman Road).
-The “P & L,” as it’s locally known, is an eight-block area of bars, nightclubs, shops and places to eat.
+The “P & L,” as it’s locally known, is an eight-block area of bars, nightclubs, shops and restaurants.
 The focal point is KC Live Block, where crowds gather in a covered outdoor courtyard for free summer shows by national rock and country acts.

 More than a dozen nightclubs surround the Live Block, which has an open liquor permit and heaters for cooler nights.
 The Power & Light District is also a great place to hang out for some wining and dining before or after shows at the nearby Sprint Center arena.